karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 TODO: Do we need to signal the initial TTL of the records being added (SOA, NS, A, AAAA)...
 I think so...
 Could specifiy with an extra key=value pair, or could leave it to pick up from the SOA

-3.1 line 98 - I'm specifying the implementation's configuration here, and it's outside of the scope of this document to specify how an implementation names its config parameters, etc, surely?

-Do we even need to supply these properties?
+Do we even need to supply these properties (soa, ns, etc) ?
 The reason an operator would be doing this would be because they want to create a zonefile with standard tooling and then immediatly commence making dynamic updates to the zone.
 An implementation could simply drop in basic SOA and NS with the expectation being that the operator then *replaces* them.

 #### ACLs...?